nickwells/utilities/gosh/_gosh.NOTES.md

 \- &apos;imports:&apos;

 The following text is added to the list of import statements\.
-Note that gosh will format the program it generates with goimports \(if available\) which should populate the import statement automatically but adding an import comment can ensure that the snippet works even if goimports is not available and can avoid any mismatch where the formatter finds the wrong package\.
+Note that, by default, gosh will format the program it generates with the first of &apos;gopls imports \-w&apos;, &apos;goimports \-w&apos; or &apos;gofmt \-w&apos; that can be executed which should populate the import statement automatically but adding an import comment can ensure that the snippet works even if no importing formatter is available\.
+This also avoids any possible mismatch where the formatter finds the wrong package\.